thalissa/swn/README.md

 Those that assist in contributing to the project will be listed here!
 Though I expect no help, if anyone provides any assistance I'll be more than happy to pull code in.

 ### Changelog
+#### 0.1.16 (Items, Items, Items!)
+* Equipment, focus, and psionic itemsheets made.
+* Actor sheets now render equipment/focus/psionic items on their proper pages.
+* Item controls work for each of the new item sheet types.

 #### 0.1.15 (Separation Of NPC-and-PC)
 * Better separated the NPC and PC sheet functions.
 Small update, but important for the future.